-A 360 degree view of Paris
+The Top of the Arc de Triomphe: a 360 degree view of Paris

 The Arc de Triomphe is one of the many stages of the Historical Axis of Paris.
 Last week we discovered the majestic thoroughfare from the windows of the Louvre with a view to the triumphal arch.
 This time it was the Louvre that we could clearly see (thanks to a good camera lens!) and beyond, the rooftops of the Paris City-Hall, the Saint-Jacques Tower and Notre-Dame.

 Here are a few photos for you to enjoy the view… visit our dedicated page on the Arc de Triomphe for more info.

 From Left to Right: avenue de Friedland, avenue des Champs-Élysées.
 In the background: the hill of Montmartre and the Louvre:

 Other monuments that can be seen in the background: Centre Pompidou, the St. Jacques Tower, Notre-Dame, Grand-Palais, the Jussieu Tower.

 The Champs-Élysées, the Place de la Concorde and the Louvre: